 - Test of Essential Academic Skills (TEAS ) test scores.
 Students must have an adjusted individual score or scaled score at the Proficient or higher level to be considered for admissions.

-- Completion of the 14 semester hours of prerequisite courses with a “C” grade or better.
+- Completion of the 17 credits of non-nursing prerequisite courses with a “C” grade or better.

 - Cumulative college GPA of 2.0 by the end of the spring semester prior to entry, if attended college previously.